rdurl0/spcrimr/README.md

 # `spcrimr`: tidy data from Secretaria de Segurança Pública - São Paulo, Brazil

-`spcrimr` is a simple package to download and use tidy data from Secretaria de Sweegurança Pública, state of Sao Paulo, Brazil.
+`spcrimr` is a simple package to download and use tidy data from Secretaria de Segurança Pública, state of Sao Paulo, Brazil.

 With this package you can easily download tables from [SSP’s website](http://www.ssp.sp.gov.br/Estatistica/Pesquisa.aspx).